krishsethu/AAI_500_Group7/README.md

  Objectives of the Project:
 1) To develop a predictive model for AIDS virus Infection using the clinical data.
-2) We aim to identify the key risk factors associated with the HIV infection and asses their impact through probability and statistical analysis.
+2) We aim to identify the key risk factors associated with the HIV infection and assess their impact trough probability and statistical analysis.
-3) We aim to perform Descriptive statistics like calculation of mean, median, mode, variance and standard deviation for numerical variables to gain insights into the central tendency and dispersion of numerical variables such as age and clinical data to understand the characteristics of the population.
+3) We aim to perform statistical analysis to gain insights into the central tendency and dispersion of numerical variables such as age, gender and on clinical data to understand characteristics of population.
-4) We aim to perform Inferential statistics like Hypothesis testing and chi-squared tests to compare means between different groups (for example: infected vs non-infected patients) and derive conclusions about the broader population based on the sample data
+4) We aim to compute Inferential statistics in different groups (for example: infected vs non-infected patients) and derive conclusions about the broader population based on the sample data
-5) We aim to perform Predictive modeling to establish the relationship between predictors like (clinical results) and the viral infection using logistic regression analysis, and correlation analysis.
+5) We aim to perform predictive modeling to establish the relationship between explanatory variables and response variables using classification algorithm.
-   This would predict the likelihood of HIV infection based on various predictors

 Partner(s)/Contributor(s)
 •	Ananya Chandraker, Sethuraman Krishnasamy, Suman Senapathi